 Sifting 15-day-old Larvae

-If your larvae mix is more dry, you can sieve it directly without the need of flushing water through.
-A 3mm mesh screen is good for this job if you use a manual shaking sifter.
+If your larvae mix is more dry, you can sieve it directly without the need of flushing water out.You can use a manual shaking sifter.
+A 3mm mesh screen is good for this job

 For an automatic sifter, a mesh screen of 5mm is suitable.
 Because the machine can shake more times per minute, the larvae on this shaking screen won't be able to move & fall through.
 The bigger openings help you separate out the pieces faster.